mcore1976/antispy-jammer/README.md

 05.2024 - The code for ATTINY85 + AD9833 us using FM type modulation and swinging between 24-26 kHz.
 The frequency increases with SAW like steps with random CAP between 20-50Hz.
 Additionaly there ahre hardware differences - using COILS and MOSFET IRF4115 for separating coils.

-08.2025 - added Raspberry Pi Pico RP2040-ZERO and ESP8266 versions because of Digispark boards shortage on the market
+08.2025 - added Raspberry Pi Pico RP2040-ZERO and ESP8266 versions because of Digispark boards shortage on the market.

-IF YOU WANT TO INCREASE JAMMING CAPABILITY USE BETTER AUDIO AMPLIFIER LIKE TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !
+IF YOU WANT TO INCREASE JAMMING CAPABILITY YOU MUST USE  AUDIO AMPLIFIER with ORIGINAL CHIP TPA3116D2 (MODULE XH-M542) WHICH GIVES 50WATT OF AUDIO POWER AND MORE TRANSDUCERS LIKE 40 PER AUDIO CHANNEL !

 -------------------------------------------------------------------------------------